 Unexpected Signal Facts & Trivia

-In Japan, besides the "General Traffic Light", there are specific signals for buses/pedestrians, and "Hand Signals" by police officers during disasters.
+In Japan, besides standard traffic lights, there are specific signals for buses/pedestrians, and "Hand Signals" by police officers during disasters.

 "Green" is NOT "Go"!